-While pork schnitzel can be made from a variety of cuts, the easiest for home use are the thin, boneless pork chops.
+While pork schnitzel can be made from a variety of cuts, the easiest for home use are centre-cut boneless pork chops.
 Look for chops that are 1/2-3/4-inch thick.
 Pork loin chops usually have a thin strip of fat along one side, but no fat marble in the meat.
-To prepare the pork, trim that bit of fat away and using a sharp knife, cut a couple of 1/4-inch slits evenly along that edge.
+To prepare the pork, trim any visible fat away, pound very thin and using a sharp knife, cut a couple of 1/4-inch slits evenly along that edge.
 This will help keep the schnitzel flat as it cooks (for even cooking), as this area may shrink up as it heats and curl, otherwise.

 I always use store-bought dried breadcrumbs for schnitzel.
 While I use Panko for other breading, I never use it for schnitzel, because classic, authentic schnitzel is made with breadcrumbs.
 Fresh breadcrumbs will not work at all and I feel like homemade dried breadcrumbs are likely to be both not dry enough or not uniformly fine enough for great schnitzel.